 Requirements

-Full Scale InterfaceDriver/Receiver Interface
+To meet this Standard, all electrical values and labeling requirements shall be met and respected, unless otherwise noted.
+It is not necessary to implement both the Full Scale Interface and Driver/Receiver Interface options.
+Only one of these interface options is required.

-This standard is required for all new products introduced after January 1st 2021.
-This standard is optional for all products introduced before January 1st 2021.
+This Standard is required for all new products introduced after January 1st 2021.
+This Standard is optional for all products introduced before January 1st 2021.
 Exemptions may be granted at the discretion of the NMRA Conformance and Inspection department.
-Exemptions granted must be noted in the product manual and reviewed for accuracy by the NMRA Conformance and Inspection department.
+Exemptions granted shall be noted in the product documentation and reviewed for accuracy by the NMRA Conformance and Inspection department.

 Electrical Characteristics

-The interface interchange specifications are divided into two types:
+The Power Station Interface specifications are divided into two types:

 Full Scale Interface